benjtinsley/pan-out/docs/teams.md

 It's a good idea to get to know each other.
 Some good talking points to cover for each member would be:

 1. What attracted you to this idea.
-1. Skill levels, depth in the program, outside experience prior to joining this program
+1. Skill levels, depth in the program, outside experience prior to joining this program.
 1. What you hope to accomplish with this idea.
 1. What you'd like to work on or your role on the project